1. The First Anglo-Burmese War began in __________.

 Explanation: Because it was mainly fought against Gurkha forces from Nepal.

-32. The British Army faced difficulties in the war mainly due to:
+32. The British Army faced difficulties in the war mainly due to__________.

 A) Harsh Himalayan terrain and guerrilla tactics of Gurkhas